dvsa/jwt-authorizor-lambda/README.md

 For a given token, authorised endpoints listed in the config file for the token's role will be added to the returned authorised policy.

+The application repository making use of the authoriser should store the configuration file in a location suitable to their repository structure.
+The application CI Build Job should be updated to produce a zip archive containing the configuration file.
+This should be uploaded to an S3 archive store.
+A [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html) should be created from this location in S3 to enable the authoriser to access the configuration file.

 An example configuration file in the required format can be found [here](/configuration.example.json).

 Example policy statements returned for this example are: